Citing resources is an important responsibility for students, professors, researchers, authors, and anyone who uses a work that is not their own.

 Students may avoid any perception of academic dishonesty by following these principles:

 Adherence to these principles is necessary in order to insure that:

 Students found to have carried out any form of academic dishonesty are subject to the faculty member’s scrutiny and sanctions, as well as Judicial Affairs’ policies and procedures.

 Please see the resources below for help citing your sources.

 Citationsy is a no-nonsense reference collection and bibliography creation tool for people who value simplicity, privacy, and speed.

 Mendeley is a free reference manager and academic social network that can help you organize your research, collaborate with others online, and discover the latest research in your field

-ReadCube is a free desktop and browser-based program for managing, annotating, and accessing academic research articles
+ReadCube is a low-cost desktop and browser-based program for managing, annotating, and accessing academic research articles

 RefWorks is web-based bibliographic software that enables you to organize your research, include citations while you write your paper, build a bibliography in a variety of formats, import references from many data sources, and create bibliographies in different document formats (Word, RTF, HTML, etc.).